-Wettstein is the principal agent (PA) who acted on behalf of Basel and the other cantons (Principles).
+Wettstein is the principal agent (PA) who acted on behalf of Basel and the other cantons (Principals).
 However, his limited mandate, at the beginning from Basel and a few cantons, then enlarged as negotiations at Westphalia proceeded and most importantly as he was able to carve out negotiation space during the two year negotiations.
 He negotiated with the multitude of foreign representatives and at the same time re-negotiated with his growing number of principals (cantons) his mandate.
+In other words, his PA role changed considerably beyond the conventional role of a PA.

 Another important difference compared to traditional PA theory is that Wettstein was not reported to have made financial gains.
-The only gain was the success of having been able to obtain a de-iure independence from the Holy Roman Empire.
-The satisfaction of having been able to succeed despite all odds was not very much honoured by his principles.
-Leading politicians of his main principal, Basel, expressed relief that his mission was over and no more money has to be attributed to him and the other cantons did not publically express much public gratitude.
+The only gain was the success of having been able to obtain independence from the Holy Roman Empire.
+The satisfaction of having been able to succeed despite all odds was not very much honoured by his principals.
+Leading politicians of his main principal, Basel, expressed relief that his mission was over and no more money had to be attributed to him and the other cantons did not publically express much public gratitude.
 Wettstein's crucial role, hardworking negotiations and contribution to the future of the confederacy remains under-published and inadequately recognised by political scientists with the exceptions of a few such as Julia Gauss (1948) and Daniel Högger (2014).

 Negotiation scholars have discussed the usefulness of applying PA theory to negotiations.
-Mnookin and Susskind (1999) provided examples of negotiations on behalf of others e.g. in the fields of labour-management relations, international diplomacy, sports agents, legislative process, and agency law and Christian Morel (2009), highlighted the fact that most negotiations required three agreements, namely between the parties and within the parties also called intra-organisational negotiations building on Lewicki and Litterer (1985).
+Mnookin and Susskind (1999) provided examples of negotiations on behalf of others e.g. in the fields of labour-management relations, international diplomacy, sports agents, legislative process, and agency law and Christian Morel (2009), highlighted the fact that most negotiations required two agreements, namely between the parties and within the parties also called intra-organisational negotiations building on Lewicki and Litterer (1985).